epfl-ada/ada-2021-project-nasa-flatpat/README.md

 - Proportion of females quoted in entirety of quotebank
     - Fine grained analysis across different topics found in quotes
         - Politics, global issues, economy, health, lifestyle, ...
-        - Types of journals
-        - Consummation (low, medium, high traffic of the medim) - based on (https://mediabiasfactcheck.com/)
         - Political affiliation - based on (https://mediabiasfactcheck.com/)

  - Language women use in quotes